-As we prepare for a return to in-person teaching in Fall 2021, many instructors have expressed concerns about safety.
-This resource is designed to respond to your concerns about effective teaching in the current environment.
-Please note that the most current information about campus safety protocols is available on the University’s COVID-19 Health & Safety page and in the Classroom Guidance for Fall 2021.
+This resource is designed to respond to your concerns about effective teaching during the COVID-19 pandemic.
+Please note that the most current information about campus safety protocols is available on the University’s COVID-19 Health & Safety page and the Instructor Guidance page.

 If you have other questions or concerns that aren’t addressed here, please feel free to reach out to ITLAL at email@example.com or request a consultation.
 We would be glad to talk with you individually and will also update this resource as appropriate.

 How do I ensure that my students wear a mask in the classroom?

 There is currently a mask mandate on campus, which means that all individuals, regardless of vaccination status, must wear masks in the classroom.
 The University has informed students of this requirement.
 It is important for instructors, also, to remind students that you will ensure that they are safe in your classroom by requiring everyone to wear a mask at all times.
 Below is some sample language you might include in your syllabus to show students that mask wearing isn’t just a requirement, it’s an important measure to protect them and their fellow students.